axme100/blog/content/post/2019-01-30-getting-in-to-a-postgraduate-programs-at-the-unam.md

 However, once you do receive your first scholarship, I have heard that the payments come in consistently (month per month) I’m pretty sure you get paid in the summer as well.
 You must maintain a GPA of 8/10 in order to apply:

 If you have a US passport, you can also apply to the <a href="http://www.comexus.org.mx/graduate_degree_program.php" target=blank>Fulbright García-Robles Graduate Degree Program</a> which provides in country support, including orientations, cultural outings, and a community of other American researchers in-country.
-Also, the stipend is a bit higher.

 # Security
 I have noticed that many people who don't live in Mexico tend to exaggerate how dangerous it is.
 Comments like “Aren’t you worried about getting kidnapped?”
 “What about the cartels?” show a lack of understanding about the situation on the ground.
 While security **is** a concern in Mexico, and in many respects, to a greater degree than in the US, Mexico is a perfectly safe place to study and live.
 Crime is worse in specific regions, states, or neighborhoods.